JulieMontoya/Random_Beeb_Stuff/yson/language_ref.md

 IF NOUN IS N_disc THEN
     IF MODR IS NOUN THEN
-        FOR try_disc := 0 ASC disc
+        FOR 0 ASC disc
-            IF LOCOF try_disc IS ROOM THEN
+            try_disc := _
-                NOUN := try_disc
+            IF VERB ISNT VB_DROP AND LOCOF try_disc IS ROOM OR VERB ISNT VB_TAKE AND LOCOF try_disc IS 0 THEN NOUN := try_disc
                 LAST
             FI